automationbroker/apb/docs/getting_started.md

 ### Building and publishing your APB for testing

 At this point we have a fully formed APB that we can build.
-To do this, we leverage the OpenShift build system.
-To create a `buildconfig` for your APB:
+In this example, we'll build an APB using the OpenShift build system.
+Let's first create a `buildconfig` for the APB.
+Perform this step when you're building a new APB that you haven't previously built on OpenShift:
 ```bash
 $ oc new-build --binary=true --name <apb-name>
 ```